mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 ### Analysis

-I intentionally tried examples that weren't deep learning specific, and that might instead be representative of normal everyday scientific computing and data processing tasks.
+This speed difference is *potentially* transformative to a number of scientific disciplines.
+I intentionally tried examples that were more generic than typical  deep learning workloads today, examples that might represent more traditional scientific computing and data processing tasks.

-GPUs still offer orders-of-magnitude performance increases over traditional CPUs (at least in the naive cases presented above).
+GPUs seem to offer orders-of-magnitude performance increases over traditional CPUs (at least in the naive cases presented above).
 This speed difference is an interesting lever for us to push on, and is what made me curious about working for NVIDIA in the first place.